hydroshare/hs_restclient/docs/index.rst

     >>> folder_to_delete = "folder_1/folder_2"
     >>> response_json = hs.deleteResourceFolder('ID OF RESOURCE GOES HERE', pathname=folder_to_delete)

-To get science json data (Dublin core metadata only) for a resource:
+To get science metadata as json data (Dublin core metadata only) for a resource:

     >>> from hs_restclient import HydroShare, HydroShareAuthBasic
     >>> auth = HydroShareAuthBasic(username='myusername', password='mypassword')